AlpakaInfraCrew/alpakatoot/README.md

 ## First run

-In case you want to ignore all matching toots from the past, run with `--dry` first, if you want to explicitly boost one matching toot, even from the past, you can do so by using `--force` on the first run.
+In case you want to ignore all matching toots from the past, run with `--dry` first, if you want to explicitly boost one matching toot per account, even from the past, you can do so by using `--force` on the first run.

 ```
 bin/python megaretoot.py [ --dry | --force ]
 ```

 ## Run it regularly